Review Requirements Documents

 Paste a ReqView URL into an email

-To copy a URL link to the selected document object into the clipboard, click button in the toolbar or press CtrlK.
+To copy the URL of the selected document object into the clipboard, click Edit or right-click the document object and then select Copy Object URL.
+You can also click the button in the toolbar or press CtrlK.

-Then, paste the URL link to a chosen application.
-If the application supports pasting of HTML content (MS Word, web browser, most email clients, etc.) then the pasted URL link will show the document object ID (e.g. DEMO-SRS-62), otherwise (like in plain text editors) it will show the URL (e.g. reqview:open?projectId=DEMO#SRS-62).
+You can paste the URL link to a chosen application.
+If the application supports pasting of HTML content (MS Word, web browser, most email clients, etc.) then the pasted URL link will show the document object ID with a hyperlink.
+Otherwise, (like in plain text editors) it will show the URL text (e.g. reqview:open?projectId=DEMO#SRS-62).

 The protocol (scheme) of the generated URLs is always reqview:.
 ReqView URL links are not pointing to websites on the internet but to project data stored by the ReqView application.